1-800-758-7571 | Hablamos Español!

 To manage OSA in surgery, you may need a team or medical professionals to devise a modified treatment plan.
 Sleep specialists, anesthesiologists, and surgeons must work together to identify the patient’s risks and the best treatments.
 This care plan may include preoperative screening for OSA and continuous positive airway pressure (CPAP) therapy before and after surgery.
 It is also essential to use alternative airway management techniques and medications that reduce the risk of respiratory depression.

 Are you concerned that you – or a loved one – might have OSA?
-Get a sleep study now and find out before you go through any kind of surgical procedure.
+Get a sleep study now and find out before you go through any kind of surgery.
 Get in touch now! www.advancedhomecareonline.com/sleep-studies/

 Get In Touch!